brightbuildings/Simple-Energy-Model/README.md

 An open source app to quickly estimate energy consumption of homes and small buildings in cold-climate Canada + prepare the business case to upgrade a building to net-zero energy through clean energy financing.

+## Contribution
+Please contact us ahead of time if you're interested in contributing to the project so we can best work together.

 ## Available Scripts

 In the project directory, you can run: